marianaborgal/P001_RealEstate_Insights/README.md

 All information below is fictional.

 #### Project 001 - Real State Insights:
+The objetives of this project are:
+* Perform exploratory data analysis on properties available on dataset.
+* Determine which properties should be bouth according to business criteria.
-The objetive of this project is to develop a online dashboard to the company's CEO so that a few data analysis can be made by him/her instantaneously.
+* Develop a online dashboard that can be acessed by the CEO from a mobile or computer.

 ---
 ## 1. Business Problem
 House Rocket business model consists of purchasing and reselling properties through a digital platform.
-The data scientist is in charge to develop a online dashboard that can be acessed by the CEO from a mobile or computer with informations of properties available in King County (USA).<br>
+The data scientist is in charge to develop a online dashboard so that the company's CEO can have an overview of properties available to became part of House Rocket portfolio in King County (USA).<br>
-The dashboard must contain:
+<br>The dashboard must contain:
-* Report with suggested properties to purchase with recommended value
-* Report with suggested properties to sale with recommended value
+   * A map view with properties available.
-* Other insights for the company
-    * xxxx _on going_
-    * Data overview - general iformations about the database
-    * Prorpeties by zipcode - informations about the properties grouped by zipcode
-    * Portfolio density map - a map view with the database distribution
+   * A table view with attributes filters.
-    * Properties price by timeline - properties price by year built or by date sold, and properties price distribution
-    * Properties distribution by main attributes - properties distribution by number of bedrooms, bathrooms, floors, and by wether the property has or not a water view.
-    * Personalized data and map view - a section to choose attributes and see both dataframe and map distribution of these properties.
-    * xxxx _on going_
+   * Expected profit of each property.

 ## 2. Business Results
-_on going_
+Based on business criteria, from 21,436 available properties, 10,707 should be bought by House Rocket and could result on a US$1,249,116,423.00 profit.

 ## 3. Business Assumptions
 * The data available is only from May 2014 to May 2015.
 * Seasons of the year:<br>
    * Spring starts on March 21st<br>
    * Summer starts on June 21st<br>
    * Fall starts on September 23rd<br>
    * Winter starts on December 21d<br>
-* The variables goes as follows:<br>
+* The variables on original dataset goes as follows:<br>

 Variable | Definition
 ------------ | -------------